open/close all folders

-- In The Legend Of Zelda Twilight Princess, the same thing happens with Armagohma.
+- In The Legend of Zelda: Twilight Princess, the same thing happens with Armagohma.
 Link destroys it, the epic victory music plays, Link does that badass sword sheathe and...
 Armagohma's not dead.
-The music promptly dies, though what's left of the monster is laughably easy to defeat.
+The music promptly dies as Link's jaw drops, though what's left of the monster is laughably easy to defeat.

 - Chrono Trigger:

 - A lowly villain brings forth a couple of monsters, the characters pull out their weapons, and battle music starts... then the monsters fall into a pit.
 Cue the music faltering out.

 - The game uses a variation earlier: enemies jump out, the characters get into their battle stances, but the action bar never shows up.
 Instead the music stops and the enemies' boss shows up to challenge you to a race.

 - BlazBlue.
 The butt monkey ninja has an awesome over the top theme that activates when you use Furinkazan which basically makes you super fast and near impossible to hit.
 Cue epic facepalm.

 - In the first Mario Party, one board has Bowser giving players black stars.
 At first it might seem that they count because of the fanfare...
 Then they Let The Air Out Of The Band to let you know you were forced to pay for nothing.

 - And his fake stars cost double (40 coins instead of 20)